bewillcott/flogging/guide/src/guide/formatters/step_2.md

 Now you should check out the built-in formatters to find one that is the closest to what you are after.

-For our example, none of the built-in formatters are really closer than the other, so we will chose the `UnixTimestampFormatter`, simply because I am running Linux as my O/S.
+For our example, none of the built-in formatters are really closer than the other, so we will choose the `UnixTimestampFormatter`, simply because I am running Linux as my O/S.

 To find them, use either the [API documentation], or the Github repository: [flogging].